bioconnector/bims8382/r-hw-ggplot2.md

 ![](r-hw-ggplot2_files/figure-html/lineplot_scale-1.png)

 9) By default `ggplot()` will name the x and y axes with names of their respective variables.
 You might want to apply more meaningful labels.
 Change the name of the x-axis to "Rate", the name of the y-axis to "Mean Expression" and the plot title to "Mean Expression By Rate (Brauer)"

 > **HINT** `?labs` will pull up the **ggplot2** documentation on axes labels and plot titles.

 ![](r-hw-ggplot2_files/figure-html/lineplot_labels-1.png)

 10) Add a theme from the **ggthemes** package.
-The plot below is based on Edward Tufte's book *The Visual Display of Quantitative Information*.
-Choose a theme that you like, but choose wisely ... some of these themes will override other adjustments you've made to your plot above, including axis labels.
+The plot below is based on Edward Tufte's book _The Visual Display of Quantitative Information_.
+Choose a theme that you like, but choose wisely -- some of these themes will override other adjustments you've made to your plot above, including axis labels.

+> **HINT 1**: `library(ggthemes)` not working for you?
+[Install the package first](https://github.com/jrnold/ggthemes#install).

-> **HINT** You can either do this by trial-and-error or check out the package vignette to get an idea of what each theme looks like: <https://github.com/jrnold/ggthemes>
+> **HINT 2** You can either do this by trial-and-error or check out the package vignette to get an idea of what each theme looks like: <https://github.com/jrnold/ggthemes>

 ![](r-hw-ggplot2_files/figure-html/lineplot_final-1.png)

 11) The last step is to save the plot you've created.
 Write your plot to a 10 X 6 PDF using a **ggplot2** function.